ValdemarOrn/NoiseInvaderVST/Readme.md

 ## How it works

 The manual gives an in-depth explanation of the how the algorithm works. **[You can read the manual here](www.google.com)**.

+## Building from Source

+In order to build from source you must obtain a copy of the VST SDK from Steinberg, as they do not allow the SDK to be distributed by 3rd parties.
+This plugin uses VST 2.4, which is included as part of the most recent (version 3) SDK.

+Once you've obtained the SDK, modify the include directories to point to the location of the SDK.
+Finally, one minor change has to be done to the vstpluginmain.cpp file.

+Replace the following line:

+    #define VST_EXPORT

+with

+    #define VST_EXPORT __declspec(dllexport)

+This will export the vstmain function so that it is available as a function in your dll file.
+If you don't do this change, you can also specify a list of functions to be exported in VST, but I prefer to use this way instead.